theaquamarine/windows-powershell-docs/docset/windows/dhcpserver/set-dhcpserverv4policy.md

 The format of the value should be a hexadecimal string starting with `0x`.

-The values following the EQ operator are treated as multiple assertions which are logically combined (ORꞌd).
+The values following the EQ operator are treated as multiple assertions which are logically combined (OR???d).

-The values following the NE operator are treated as multiple assertions which are logically differenced (ANDꞌd).
+The values following the NE operator are treated as multiple assertions which are logically differenced (AND???d).

 ```yaml
 Type: String[]